Claire Dean

 Rowing around Uros

-A Lost city in its depths?
+A Lost City in its Depths?

 There are many tales of a lost city hidden in the lake, considering that Lake Titicaca is the largest lake in South America it is not hard to believe that it holds some secrets.
 In 1966 Argentine divers discovered a paved road similar to the Inca Trail, along with a group of sacred labyrinths.
 It was suggested that these trails and labyrinths could have been a path to Machu Picchu.

-Where does the water come from?
+Where does the Water come from to Fill Titicaca?

 Titicaca Sunset